SirRicSteel/TheosResearch.org/research/Transcripts/2025-11-20_THEOS_Speed_Ratio_Experiment.md

 **RIGHT ENGINE (Deconstructive) - Cycle 1**

-**Induction (12):** But many systems have self-monitoring without consciousness.
+**Induction (12):** But many systems have self-monitoring without recursive refinement.
 A thermostat models itself.
 Error-checking algorithms observe their own outputs.
 Self-modeling alone isn't sufficient.

 **Abduction (4):** What's missing from pure self-modeling?
 Perhaps it's the *integration* of the self-model with the reasoning process.
 Not just observing yourself, but using that observation to change how you think.